The designer of this FontStruction has chosen not to make it available for download from this website by choosing an “All Rights Reserved" license.

 If you would like to use the FontStruction for a specific project, you may be able to contact the designer directly about obtaining a license.

-Typical narrow unbracketed serifs, vertical orientation of weight axes with strong contrast between thick and thin lines.
-So the majority of important features that really distinguish this genre I have tried to implement.
+Tall and narrow letterforms with short unbracketed serifs, vertical orientation of weight axes with a strong contrast between thick and thin strokes, slightly squarish-shaped round characters and its emphasized business-like nature.
+So the majority of important characteristics that distinguish the neo-classical style have been incorporated.

-Basic latin character set, latin-1 supplement set, stylistic ligatures and alternatives, punctuation marks, lining and non-lining figures, roman numerals, greek uppercase, mathematical, symbols and decorative shapes.
+Basic latin character set, latin-1 supplement set, stylistic ligatures and glyph alternatives, punctuation marks, lining and non-lining text figures, roman numerals, (Partial) Greek and Cyrillic, also numerous non-lingual technical, mathematical and decorative stuff was included.

-Only partial kerning is applied for now and it remains a WIP, more characters follow.
+Only partially kerning for now and this remains a WIP.

 Cheers